What the agents handle

 Automation with control

-The goal is not to automate everything blindly.
-The goal is to automate routine flow, keep an audit trail, and hand off exceptions quickly when commercial judgment is required.
+Automate routine flow, keep an audit trail, and hand off exceptions quickly when commercial judgment is required.

 Deploy automation where the work actually is